hdoupe/compute-studio-publish/README.md

 # compute-studio-publish

-Create and update models in Compute Studio:
+Create and update models in [Compute Studio](https://compute.studio):

+_Are you interested in publishing your model on C/S?
+If so, fill out the [publishing form](https://compute.studio/publish/) and the team will guide you through the process._

 ```bash
 cs-publish -n [:user]/[:owner]